-Care of Housing Units
+Care of Units

 Liability for Personal Property

-Typically, APU provides each student with a bed, dresser, desk, and chair (in some living areas the furniture is built-in or is reduced due to space considerations).
+Typically, APU provides each student with a bed, dresser, desk, and chair.
+In some living areas the furniture is built in or is reduced due to space considerations.
 Furniture is to remain in the assigned housing unit for the full term of the campus housing assignment.
 University furniture may not be removed from the housing unit.
 This includes using it as outside patio or lawn furniture, storing it on a patio, deck or common area, exchanging it with another student, placing it in an off-campus storage area, etc. There will be a fine for removal even if the item is returned at a later date.
 In addition, students found with common area furnishings in their housing unit will be subject to a fine and possible disciplinary action.
-Students with damaged or missing furniture may submit a work order through the Facilities Management work order system, which can be accessed through the university portal.
+Students with damaged or missing furniture may submit a campus work order through home.apu.edu.

 Students will be charged if they are responsible for any damaged or missing furniture.
 In all rooms/units designated for oversubscriptions, an extra set of furniture will be provided.
 The extra bed set will be lofted (raised like a bunk bed to leave the floor space under the bed open).
 This furniture will remain in place, even if the room's occupancy changes.
-In voluntary oversubscriptions, the extra furniture can be removed at the request of the students.
+In voluntary oversubscriptions, students may request to have the extra furniture removed by submitting a work order request.
+These requests will be approved based on workloads and availability of storage.
+Rooms that are designated as private bedrooms will not have excess furniture removed as private bedroom options/offerings fluctuate from year to year and semester to semester.
 Rooms/units with less than the standard capacity of students will not have furniture removed.
 Building bed lofts is not permitted.
 Only university-owned loft kits may be placed in rooms/units and must be installed by university personnel.
 Students wishing to have their beds bunked may submit a work order as described above.

-Common Areas and Storage
+Exterior Spaces, Common Areas, and Storage

-Students in rooms/units without kitchens are not allowed to cook in their rooms/units with the exception of the use of acceptable appliances listed elsewhere in these policies.
-Common area kitchen facilities are provided in living areas which have rooms/units without kitchens.
+Students in rooms/units without kitchens are not allowed to cook in their rooms/units, with the exception of the use of acceptable appliances listed elsewhere in these policies and approved by Residence Life.
+Common-area kitchen facilities are provided in living areas that have rooms/units without kitchens.
 Consideration must be shown to roommates and other residents by controlling food odors and promptly cleaning up.
-It is the responsibility of the persons using the common area kitchen to return it to proper order.
-No storage is available through the Office of Housing Services.
-This includes storage in campus housing rooms/units prior to check in, after check out, or during the summer.
+Students must never leave food cooking or baking unattended.
+It is the responsibility of the people using the common area kitchen to return it to proper order.

+Window coverings visible to the exterior must be of a single solid color.
+Sheets, newspapers, posters, aluminum foil, cardboard, etc., are not acceptable window coverings.
+Political campaign endorsement signs may not be placed in residential unit windows except within 30 days of the applicable election.
+Any such signs must be no larger than 18” x 24” and must be removed immediately after the election.
 Window screens must remain securely fastened at all times.
 A fine will be incurred for any screen that is removed, missing, and/or damaged regardless of whether or not the screen is later replaced.
 The use of windows as entrances or exits or as a means to pass objects is strictly prohibited except in emergency situations.
 Students who throw any objects out their windows will be referred to the disciplinary system.